Qiaolin-Yu/SentinelFilter/README.md

 # Sentinel: Bloom Filter-as-a-Service

 This is a simple HTTP server that provides an interface to use a Bloom filter.
 A Bloom filter is a probabilistic data structure that allows you to quickly check if an item is a member of a set or not.
+It now also supports the gRPC protocol.

 The server supports the following HTTP endpoints: